JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

 This kind of boilerplate code is one of the major causes of Massive View Controller syndrome and it can be so easily avoided by separating the data handling code into a "sub-controller" (in this case)

-So, let's start with a generic class that I will call an Interactor, in line with the nomenclature used in the Model View Presenter design pattern, to represent a "sub-controller" that handles one specific part of the overall presenter's work :
+So, let's start with a generic class (that I will call an Interactor, in line with the nomenclature used in the Model View Presenter design pattern) to represent a "sub-controller" that handles one specific part of the overall presenter's work, thus allowing us to write "once only" generic code that can be used in our non-generic `UIViewController` derived class :

 ```
 open class TableViewDataSourceInteractor<modelT : Equatable,